sissamedialab/wjs-profile-project/README.md

 Installin plugins is handled by `link_plugins` management command which links plugins in janeway directory (if not present already) and run the plugin installation process if not linked yet.

+### Running CI-CD like setup

+To run CI-CD like setup, you can use the enclosed `docker-compose-test-local.yml` docker-compose file which mount wjs-profile-project directory as a volume in janeway container to allow to modify the code and run tests without leaving the docker environment.

+See documentation in `docker-compose-test-local.yml` for more details.

 ### Available customization commands

 | command                                          | arguments | description                                                      |